efren-palacios/duellinks/_posts/content/events/2018/04/2018-04-26-battle-city-showdown.md

 ### Legendary Duelist Duels

-Completing each mission rewards you with 15 Millenium Coins and a win at Lvl.
-40 nets you an additional 150 Coins.
+Completing each mission rewards you with 15 Millenium Coins and a win at Lvl: 40 nets you an additional 150 Coins.

 #### Yami Bakura